Equivalent weighting: Measuring music consumption

 Back to How it Works

-Our equivalents measure on-demand, official content.
-That means that before applying our formulas, we filter out programmed streams, interactive streams and UGC.
+All equivalents measure on-demand, official content only.
+Before applying the below formulas, we exclude programmed streams, interactive streams and UGC.

 Album Equivalent